-As the business environment undergoes significant changes, the Group believes it is necessary to improve efficiency of management and further increase the productivity of existing businesses by integrating the management of the three companies, in addition to enhancing corporate value and ensure sustained growth as a "Comprehensive Engineering & Services Company" by becoming more competitive in many growth areas (frontier domains) such as stock business, environment & energy, and global.
+In order to respond to changes in the business environment, achieve the enhancement of corporate value as a "Comprehensive Engineering & Service Company" and achieve sustained growth, the Group believes it is necessary to improve efficiency of management and further increase the productivity of existing businesses, in addition to becoming more competitive in many growth areas (frontier domains) such as stock business including data center operation and maintenance, environment & energy business, and global business in the medium to long term.

-To achieve this, the Group has established a three-year medium-term management plan starting in FY2019, and aims to attain the targets therein.
+To achieve this, the Group has established its 4th three-year medium-term management plan starting in FY2019.